 Section 4.3.1 (Heterogeneous network of VLC and RF) is moved to 4.2.6 as a new subsection as below

-4.2.6 Hybrid RF & OWC functionality
+4.2.6 Heterogeneous RF & OWC functionality

-The IEEE 802.15.7r1 specification supports hybrid RF&OWC functionality.
+The IEEE 802.15.7r1 specification supports heterogeneous RF&OWC functionality.
 The functionality may be used in conjunction with different network topologies as demonstrated in Figure 2.
 The RF AP may be co-located with a coordinator or a global controller.
-Each coordinator provides optical wireless link to devices while the RF AP provides RF link.
+Each coordinator provides optical wireless links to the devices while the RF AP provides a parallel RF link.

 Figure 2—Hybrid RF&OWC funcationality